 The Peach Public Libraries provides meeting rooms as a limited public forum to support its information, educational, cultural and recreational mission and roles; through library-sponsored programs, and for legitimate public meetings, to include those of an educational, cultural, religious, political or civic nature.
 The Library will not discriminate in making its premises available for the use on the basis of viewpoints expressed by users, or the rate, national origin, religion, sex, sexual orientation, political affiliations, age or physical limitations of its users.
 Use of the meeting rooms does not constitute sponsorship or endorsement of the users or user's beliefs by Peach Public Libraries, staff, or its Board of Trustees.
 Advertisement or announcements implying or stating such endorsement are prohibited.

-Meeting room requests are taken on a first-come, first-served basis.
+Meeting rooms are available during Library operating hours ONLY.
+Usage requests are taken on a first-come, first-served basis.

 To use a library meeting room, an applicant must have a current Peach Public Libraries card in good standing.
 Official government agencies are exempt from the cardholder requirement.

 An approved Meeting Room Use Policy Agreement for Peach Public Libraries is required in advance of each meeting/booking to finalize scheduling the meeting room.

 Thomas Public Library has a meeting room for 65 people with kitchenette.
 Byron Public Library has facilities for 40 people with kitchenette.
 Attendance at meetings must be limited to the seating capacity specified for that room, at that Library location.